 Electronic Deposit Requirement.
-The cooperative must make electronic deposits of all depository taxes (such as employment tax, excise tax, and cooperative income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2001 if:
+The cooperative must make electronic deposits of all depository taxes (such as employment tax, excise tax, and corporate income tax) using the Electronic Federal Tax Payment System (EFTPS) in 2002 if:

-- The total deposits of such taxes in 1999 were more than \$200,000 or - The cooperative was required to use EFTPS in 2000.
+- The total deposits of such taxes in 2000 were more than \$200,000 or - The cooperative was required to use EFTPS in 2001.

 If the cooperative is required to use EFTPS and fails to do so, it may be subject to a 10% penalty.
 If the cooperative is not required to use EFTPS, it may participate voluntarily.
-To enroll in or get more information about EFTPS, call 1-800-555-4477 or 1-800-945-8400.
+To enroll in or get more information about EFTPS. call 1-800-555-4477 or 1-800-945-8400.
+To enroll online, visit www.eftps.gov.

 Depositing on time.
-For deposits made by EFTPS to be on time, the cooperative must initiate the transaction at least 1 business day before the date the deposit is due.
+For EFTPS deposits to be made timely, the cooperative must initiate the transaction at least 1 business day before the date the deposit is due.

 Deposits with Form 8109.
 If the cooperative does not use EFTPS, deposit cooperative income tax payments (and estimated tax payments) with Form 8109, Federal Tax Deposit Coupon.
 If you do not have a preprinted Form 8109, use Form 8109-B to make deposits.
-You can get this form only by calling 1-800-829-1040.
-Be sure to to have your employer identification number (EIN) ready when you call.
+You can get this form by calling 1-800-829-1040.
+Be sure to have your EIN ready when you call.

 Do not send deposits directly to an IRS office; otherwise, the cooperative may have to pay a penalty.
 Mail or deliver the completed Form 8109 with the payment to an authorized depositary, i.e., a commercial bank or other financial institution authorized to accept Federal tax deposits.
+Make checks or money orders payable to the depositary.